Prof Bernard Lanskey

 Yong Siew Toh Conservatory of Music

-Bernard Lanskey is Director of the Yong Siew Toh Conservatory of Music, National University of Singapore where he was awarded a full professorship in 2008.
+Bernard Lanskey was awarded a full professorship at the Yong Siew Toh Conservatory of Music in 2008.
 From 1994-2006, he was Assistant Director of Music at the Guildhall School of Music & Drama in London, where he was responsible for overseeing the ensemble and postgraduate programmes and where he was awarded a Fellowship (FGSM) in 2001.
 Since 2005, he has also been an Artist-in-Residence at La Loingtaine, near Fontainebleau, France.